 Now the air is further compressed by piston until the pressure in the High-Pressure Cylinder exceeds that of the receiver & discharge valves open.
 This desired high-pressure air is then delivered to a receiver.

 The same procedure is repeated in every cycle of operation.
 If suction & discharge stroke took place on both sides of the piston then it is called double-acting high-pressure compression.

-In double stage, reciprocating air compressor air pressure can be developed in a range of 5.5 kg/cm² to 35 kg/cm².
+In the double stage, reciprocating air compressor air pressure can be developed in a range of 5.5 kg/cm² to 35 kg/cm².

 Normally where we required air pressure above 7.0 kg/cm² & delivery of air above 100 cubic feet/min. this double stage reciprocating air compressor is used.